Billy Squier: Brief resurgence (1985–1993)

-Later career (1994–2022)
+Later career (1994–present)

-In 1994, Squier's original screenplay Run To Daylight was short-listed at the Sundance Film Festival.
+In 1994, Squier's original screenplay Run to Daylight was short-listed at the Sundance Film Festival.
 The film itself was never produced.
 In 1995, Capitol released 16 Strokes: The Best of Billy Squier.

 On February 17, 1998, during the initial run of Mercury: The Afterlife and Times of a Rock God, a monodrama about the life of Freddie Mercury, Squier debuted a song that he wrote in memory of his friend, titled "I Have Watched You Fly", on stage before a performance of the play.
 He introduced the song by saying, "I was privileged to know Freddie as a friend.
 I'm honored to share the stage with him in the afterlife."

 That same year Squier released independently his last studio album to date, a stripped-down acoustic blues effort titled Happy Blue.
-The album was both stylistically and also sonically a great departure from his typical hard rock sound, with the only musician playing on the album being Squier himself accompanied by acoustic guitar with no overdubs.
+The album was both stylistically and sonically a departure from his typical hard rock sound, with only Squier accompanied by an acoustic guitar and no overdubs.
 For this album, Squier reworked his hit song "The Stroke" into an old-fashioned blues number, "Stroke Me Blues".

-The year 2001 marked the 20th anniversary of Don't Say No. In the same year, Squier embarked on a concert tour that was his first large one since the 1991 tour for Creatures of Habit.
+The year 2001 marked the 20th anniversary of Don't Say No. In the same year, Squier embarked on a large concert tour.

 In 2004, "Everybody Wants You" was remixed with the group Fischerspooner's song "Emerge" and included on the Queer Eye for the Straight Guy soundtrack.
 In 2006, Squier joined Richard Marx, Edgar Winter, Rod Argent, Hamish Stuart, and Sheila E touring with Ringo Starr & His All-Starr Band.
 A documentary of the tour, including a full-length concert performance, was subsequently made available on DVD.
 In 2007, Squier appeared at the Rock and Roll Hall of Fame with Ronnie Spector, Mitch Ryder, Tone Loc, Deniece Williams, Dr. Hook, and Tom Cochrane.
 In 2008, Squier joined Colin Hay, Edgar Winter, Gary Wright, Hamish Stuart, and Gregg Bissonette touring with Ringo Starr & His All-Starr Band.
 In 2009, Squier launched a nationwide summer/fall tour with a band that included drummer Nir Z, guitarist Marc Copely, long-time bassist Mark Clarke, and keyboard player Alan St. Jon.